fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_010.md

 what you are afraid of well enough for it to no longer be an obstacle for you.

-## How to Pass the Trial Period at a New Job?
+## How To Pass The Trial Period At A New Job?

 For those of you who work in regions where this is not a custom.
 Trial periods is a period of time in the start of your employment